burnabysouthprogramming/1.Variables/README.md

 uper = 534
 mper = 20
 ```
-The main problem for this style is that nobody, not even yourself, will be able to understand the variables created.
-When someone adds ```uper``` to ```qdyu``` and receive the number of ```549```, it will be more difficult to understand what the outcome means.
-Although a program can have hundreds of variables and can be tedious at times, it is always a good habit to created informative and readable variables.
+The main problem for this style is that nobody, not even yourself, will be able to understand the variables and what they mean.
+When someone adds ```uper``` to ```qdyu``` and the computer outputs the number of ```549```, it will be more difficult to understand what the outcome means.
+Although a program can have hundreds of variables and can be tedious at times, it is always a good habit to create informative and readable variables.

 #####IMPORTANT TO NOTE:
 * Certain symbols such as *, / or numbers cannot be used in variables since they mean something else.
 * Variables are case-sensitive so ```Python``` is a different variable from ```python```
 * The ```=``` sign when putting a value to a variable __does not__ mean that the variable is _equivalent_ to the value.
 The values on the right side is __assigned__ to the variable on the left.
 (If still hard to comprehend, the practice underneath will demonstrate how variables are assigned)
-* Separate variables and work by only assigning variables at the top of a script (or function) in order to keep code tidy.
+* Variable assignments are usually done at the top of the document or function.

 ##Mini-Lesson : Operators
 In order to use variables effectively, the programmer must learn a set of operators.
 Operators will be covered in more depth in a later lesson, however these are a few that should be used early on: